 Professor Foreman is Board Certified in Criminal Law by the Texas Board of Legal Specialization.
 He will teach Trial Advocacy and Evidence and coach the Trial Advocacy teams.
 He will also be developing the overall advocacy program to bring it to national prominence.

 Former Crown Prosecutor, Tutor

-Gillian More is a lifelong prosecutor, recently retiring after a career spent in public service where she held multiple positions, to include time as a Crown Prosecutor in the High Courts of Justice.
+Gillian More is a lifelong prosecutor, recently retiring after a career spent in public service where she held multiple positions, including time as Crown Prosecutor in the High Courts of Justice.
 She has taught advocacy worldwide, for both the American Bar Association, National Institute of Trial Advocacy, Stetson University College of Law, Scottish Prosecution College Glasgow, University of Edinburgh, and courses in Ukraine and Istanbul.
 Recognized for her natural teaching skills, More’s ability to improve her students is legendary.
-She has served as an integral part of Stetson’s Educating Advocate’s program and recently taught in Stetson’s overseas program in London.
-More is currently a course tutor at the University of Strathclyde’s LL.M. in Communication Negotiation and Advocacy program.
+She has served as an integral part of Stetson’s Educating Advocate program and recently taught in Stetson’s overseas program in London and Oxford.
+More is currently a course tutor at the University of Strathclyde’s LL.M. in Communication Negotiation and Advocacy Program

 Professor of Law and Director, Moot Court Programs,

 Director of Advocacy Programs, Pace University School of Law